 One of the key reasons MAcc graduates are such attractive new hires is that they enter a job ready, willing and able to roll up their sleeves and get to work.
 With the industry poised to grow by more than 10% in the next decade and an anticipated 60,000+ new accounting jobs by 2029, it is a great time to pursue a MAcc and enter this surprisingly diverse profession.

 Among Small Schools

-William & Mary's Master of Accounting program offers a fast and flexible way for you to earn this specialized degree.
+William & Mary's Master of Accounting program offers a fast and flexible way for you to earn this specialized degree and the program's STEM-Designation means international students are eligible for an OPT visa extension upon graduation.
 Unlike many programs, ours is open to students from both accounting and non-accounting backgrounds.
 In just nine months, you'll enter the job market having earned the requisite 150 credit hours to sit for the CPA exam and mastered the technical and professional skills that will allow you to excel in this not-so-conventional and in-demand profession.

 Already have a degree in accounting from undergrad?
 Wondering why you should consider adding a masters?
 Did you know William & Mary's MAcc program is the only program with an Elijah Watt Sells Award winner in three consecutive graduating classes?
 That means they obtained a cumulative average score above 95.50 across all four sections of the Exam and passed all four sections on the first attempt.
 If you're someone who is up for a challenge, then our MAcc program is for you.